Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in simple systems

+The saddle cycle, whose manifolds eventually become tangent to each other at the homoclinic bifurcation, is born via Andronov-Hopf bifurcation from the saddle point $x_1$ at $a_{AH} \frac{1}{h'(z)} \frac{3\pi}{2} 2.8274$ (as explained in Section~\ref{section_eigen}), and exists for $a a_{AH}$.
+This saddle cycle (not shown in Fig.~\ref{fig_tau_1_homo_after_AH}) is located close to its parent $x_1$ (green circle).

+Like in the example of Section~\ref{sec_homo_fixed}, here the homoclinic orbit arises from the tangency of the manifolds of the saddle cycle as the parameter $a$ \emph{decreases} to its critical value $a^* \gtrapprox 3.913 $ from above.
+The manifolds involved in the formation of this orbit are codimension-one (i.e. infinite-dimensional) stable, and two-dimensional unstable, and cannot be visualised with the numerical tools available to date.
+However, chaos just born from the manifolds ceasing to be tangent and instead intersecting transversally is visualised with blue line in Fig.~\ref{fig_tau_1_homo_after_AH}(c) at $a 3.913$.

-In (c)--(f) phase portraits are shown for (\ref{DDE_tau_1_homo}) for various values of $a$.
-The homoclinic loop related to the saddle cycle around the saddle point (green circle) exists at $a$ just above $3.913$, but cannot be visualized.
-Attractors originating from this loop are shown by blue line, and attractors originating from the fixed point at the landscape minimum (red cirlce) are shown by green line.
-The description below can be associated with the bifurcation diagram in Fig.~\ref{fig_DDE_homo_after_AH_BD}.
-At $a 3.913$ (c) and $a 3.85$ (d) chaos born from the homoclinic loop is the only attractor.
+Generally, in Fig.~\ref{fig_tau_1_homo_after_AH}(c)--(f) phase portraits are shown for (\ref{DDE_tau_1_homo}), (\ref{ex_homo_after_AH}) for several values of $a$ as $a$ decreases.
+Attractors originating from this homoclinic bifurcation are shown by blue line, and attractors originating from the fixed point $x_2$ at the landscape minimum (red cirlce) are shown by orange line.

+The description below can be compared with the bifurcation diagram in Fig.~\ref{fig_DDE_homo_after_AH_BD}.
+At $a 3.913$ (Fig.~\ref{fig_tau_1_homo_after_AH}(c)) and $a 3.85$ (Fig.~\ref{fig_tau_1_homo_after_AH}(d)) chaos born from the homoclinic bifurcation is the only attractor.
 At $a [3.77,3.84]$ two attractors coexist.
-Panel (e) shows at $a 3.8325$ chaos born from the homoclinic loop of the saddle cycle together with the coexistent stable cycle born through Andronov-Hopf bifurcation from $x_2$.
-In (f) at $a 3.773$ two coexisting stable cycles are given: the one born from homoclinic chaos in the inverse cascade of period-coubling bifurcations as $a$ decreases (blue, compare with Fig.~\ref{fig_DDE_homo_after_AH_BD}), and another born from $x_2$ as $a$ increases (orange).
+Figure \ref{fig_tau_1_homo_after_AH}(e) shows at $a 3.8325$ chaos born from the homoclinic orbit to the saddle cycle together with the coexistent stable cycle born through Andronov-Hopf bifurcation from $x_2$.
+In Fig.~\ref{fig_tau_1_homo_after_AH}(f) at $a 3.773$ two coexisting stable cycles are given: the one born from homoclinic chaos in the inverse cascade of period-doubling bifurcations as $a$ decreases (blue line), and another born from $x_2$ as $a$ increases (orange line).